turbot/steampipe-mod-aws-compliance/foundational_security/docs/foundational_security_es_1.md

 ## Description

-This control checks whether Amazon Elasticsearch Service (Amazon ES) domains have encryption at rest configuration enabled.
-The check fails if encryption at rest is not enabled.
+This control checks whether Amazon ES domains have encryption at rest configuration enabled.

-For an added layer of security for your sensitive data in Elasticsearch, you should configure your Elasticsearch to be encrypted at rest.
-Elasticsearch domains offer encryption of data at rest.
-The feature uses AWS KMS to store and manage your encryption keys.
-To perform the encryption, it uses the Advanced Encryption Standard algorithm with 256-bit keys (AES-256).

 ## Remediation